Exact Sciences (EXAS)

 6. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Exact Sciences grew its sales at an impressive 18.5% compounded annual growth rate.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Thankfully, Exact Sciences’s 16.8% annualized revenue growth over the last five years was impressive.
 Its growth beat the average healthcare company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Exact Sciences’s annualized revenue growth of 13.2% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-Exact Sciences Year-On-Year Revenue Growth
+Long-term growth is the most important, but within healthcare, a half-decade historical view may miss new innovations or demand cycles.
+Exact Sciences’s annualized revenue growth of 14% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking ahead, sell-side analysts expect revenue to grow 12% over the next 12 months, similar to its two-year rate.
-Still, this projection is commendable and implies the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 13% over the next 12 months, similar to its two-year rate.
+This projection is admirable and suggests the market sees success for its products and services.

-Exact Sciences’s high expenses have contributed to an average operating margin of negative 27.2% over the last five years.
+Exact Sciences’s high expenses have contributed to an average adjusted operating margin of negative 10.8% over the last five years.
 Unprofitable healthcare companies require extra attention because they could get caught swimming naked when the tide goes out.
 It’s hard to trust that the business can endure a full cycle.

-On the plus side, Exact Sciences’s operating margin rose by 27.2 percentage points over the last five years, as its sales growth gave it operating leverage.
-Zooming into its more recent performance, however, we can see the company’s margin has decreased by 21.4 percentage points on a two-year basis.
-If Exact Sciences wants to pass our bar, it must prove it can expand its profitability consistently.
+On the plus side, Exact Sciences’s adjusted operating margin rose by 36.9 percentage points over the last five years, as its sales growth gave it operating leverage.
+Zooming in on its more recent performance, we can see the company’s trajectory is intact as its margin has also increased by 7.1 percentage points on a two-year basis.

-In Q3, Exact Sciences generated a negative 3% operating margin.
+In Q4, Exact Sciences generated a negative 4.1% adjusted operating margin.

 8. Earnings Per Share